julio-cfa/julio-cfa.github.io/_writeups/unit42.md

   "SourceIsIpv6": false,
 ```

-<p>It seems like there was only one connection.
-The answer is <custom-code>93.184.216.34</custom-code></p>
+It seems like there was only one connection.
+The answer is `93.184.216.34`

 ### 8. The malicious process terminated itself after infecting the PC with a backdoored variant of UltraVNC.
 When did the process terminate itself?

-<p>Lastly, Event ID 5 logs all entries of terminated processes.
-We can use the following command to find the processes that were terminated:</p>
+Lastly, Event ID 5 logs all entries of terminated processes.
+We can use the following command to find the processes that were terminated:

 ```bash
 ./evtx-dump Microsoft-Windows-Sysmon-Operational.evtx -o json | grep -v "Record 1*" | jq '.[] | select(.System.EventID == 5) | .EventData'